Dunxter/MusicTechnologyLabG4/README.md

 ## Procedure Details
   1) **Install_dataset.ipynb**:

   Obtains the saraga1.5_carnatic dataset (16.2 GB) using the corresponding functions of the mir-data library.
 The download might take a long time depending on the connection.
-(If you already have access to the dataset you may skip this step).
+(If you already have access to the dataset, you may skip this step).

   2) **Dataset_Creation.ipynb**: